JelenaPicilevica/Training_Spring_React/README.md

 # Training_Spring_React

-How to run the App
+How to run the App:
 1. Download file and open through IntelliJ IDEA or other IDE
 2. Generate React project: npx create-react-app frontend
 3. Install Bootstrap, React Router, and reactstrap in the frontend directory: npm install --save bootstrap@5.1 react-cookie@4.1.1 react-router-dom@5.3.0 reactstrap@8.10.0